 We went to Bay of Island during our long weekend trip in the Northern part of New Zealand.
 We only had an afternoon to spend in Bay of Islands, which was just enough for a nice cruise.
 There are plenty of activities to keep you entertained longer if you have more time

 Dolphin Cruise & Hole in the Rock

 When visiting the North region of New Zealand, a cruise in the Bay of Islands appears as a must-do.
-There are different tour operators offering tours in the bay in various styles: big motor boat, sailing, kayaking, jet boat… Click here to have a look*.
+There are different tour operators offering tours in the bay in various styles: big motor boats, sailing, kayaking, jet boat… Click here to have a look*.

 But we had no choice in the end.
 Indeed, as we left Auckland in the morning and options during the winter season are restricted, we could only make it on time to Paihia to board the Great Sights afternoon cruise*.

 The cruise description was highly focused on dolphins.
 I have to admit that I was not that excited about the dolphin spotting.
 I am spoiled in the Brisbane region with dolphins, and although it is always nice to see some, I would not think of doing a cruise in New Zealand just for them.
 However, I was looking forward to discovering the views of the reputed bay.

 The scenery met my expectations.
 The area is very wild and natural, a real beauty.
 We went quite far to the famous Hole in the Rock just in front of Cape Brett.
 I loved this area, and it was good fun to go through the hole on the big boat.

 Cape Brett is impressive, maybe the place I preferred in the entire bay we visited.